Divyanshuve/OLA_sales_analysis/README.md

 # OLA_sales_analysis
 1. Objectives and Solutions
-Objective: Identify the overall booking performance for July 2024.
+A. Objective: Identify the overall booking performance for July 2024.
 Solution: The dashboard reveals a total of 103,024 bookings with a total booking value of ₹56.53M.
 This indicates strong demand and successful customer engagement.

 2. Booking Success Rate: